+The Fredericksburg National Cemetery, located in the heart of Fredericksburg, VA is a cemetery where more than 15,000 Union soldiers that died in the battles stretching between Washington, DC And Richmond, VA are buried.
+This cemetery is one of the 14 cemeteries run by the National Park Service.
 During the Civil War, there were four major battles in Fredericksburg.
 The Battle of Fredericksburg, Battle of Chancellorsville, Battle of Wilderness and Battle of Spotsylvania Court House.
 There were more than 100,000 deaths within a 20-mile radius of Fredericksburg.
 US Congress ordered for there to be a cemetery in Fredericksburg in order to give the thousands of casualties a proper burial.
 Since the Civil War, few have been buried in this cemetery from the Spanish-American War, World War I and World War II.

 Backstory and Context

 In 1865 the Civil War was over, but the United States faced perhaps the biggest disaster clean up in its history.
 Homes and cities in ruins, the economy suffering, and millions of soldiers to care for, both the living and the dead.
 Despite efforts to properly care for the dead during the war, most burials had not been organized well.
 Original efforts to take care of the dead in this area occurred in June 1865 when a party of men under Brevet Major James M. Moore searched the Wilderness and Spotsylvania, marking graves and consolidating the unburied into cemeteries on the battlefield.
 By June 24th they had buried almost 1500 skeletons, erecting 785 known headstones and many unknown ones over the graves.
 The job was far from complete, however, since they missed many of the bodies and the fields at Chancellorsville and Fredericksburg still needed attention.